 It’s like with film the fresher the better but with my experience if stored properly they will last for at least 2 years without any fogging or speed loss!

-HANDLING & LOADING DRY PLATES IN THE THE PLATE HOLDER
+HANDLING & LOADING DRY PLATE TINTYPES IN THE THE PLATE HOLDER

 Which is the emulsion side?

 Plates are wrapped in the protective paper emulsion side down.
 So when you unwrap and flip the plate around this is the emulsion side.
-Otherwise upon carefully examining them you will notice that one side is coated with a thin white film and the other being plain reflective glass.
+Otherwise upon carefully examining them you will notice that one side has a metallic shine to it and the other is coated with a thin white film.

-Before loading the plates pull out the double dark slide from the holder and slide or place the plate inside.
+Once you have the adapters in turn off the lights pull out the double dark slide from the holder and slide or place the plate inside.
 If you are using Zebra Dual Plate Holder slide the plate into the slots emulsion side facing up.
-If you are using a back loading holder which is usually used for wet plates make sure that you place the plate into the holder emulsion side facing down.
 After you have the plates in slides must be carefully shut closed.

 Once your plates are loaded a very great care must be taken that you fold the black bag with remaining plates in the starting position, reinstall the seal and place the wrapped plates back into the box as the sudden opening of the dark room door, or the slightest admission of daylight, would effectively spoil the whole box of plates, making them fogged and therefore useless.